Home > Europe > Poland > Warsaw Layover Guide From Chopin Airport: Top Sights in 6–12 Hours

 Colorful Streets of Old Town Warsaw

 Old Town Warsaw is full of colorful buildings and narrow streets.
-It is the perfect place to walk around during a long layover in Warsaw and one of the best free things to do in Warsaw.
+It is the perfect place to walk around and is one of the best free things to do in Warsaw.

 Narrow Streets of Old Town Warsaw